amitmse/in_Python_/Neural Network/README.md

 		- A neuron on the same level
 		- A neuron on a previous level

 	Recurrent connections can never target the input neurons or the bias neurons.
 The processing of recurrent connections can be challenging.
 Because the recurrent links create endless loops, the neural network must have some way to know when to stop.
 A neural network that entered an endless loop would not be useful.
 	To prevent endless loops, we can calculate the recurrent connections with the following three approaches:

 		- Context neurons
 		- Calculating output over a fixed number of iterations
 		- Calculating output until neuron output stabilizes

-	For sequence of events, languages, models, time series, Predicting stock prices, Speech recognition, Image captions, Word predictions, Language translation.
+	Use: For sequence of events, languages, models, time series, Predicting stock prices, Speech recognition, Image captions, Word predictions, Language translation.

 	Time series analysis such as stock prediction like price, price at time t1, t2 etc.. can be done using